alexsnow348/learning-notes/learning-notes/wealth-creation-happiness/Principle-Wealth-and-Creation.md

 - Monetary Policy - brakes/gas put on - tight/lose
 - Fiscal Policy
-Economic and market movements are like perpetual motion machine of the interactions of these
+Economic and market movements are like perpetual motion machine of the interactions of these.

+## Reserve Currency Status

+- How they gain/lose their reserve currency status - Dut
+	- innovation + tech + competition
+	-